-Second Lieutenant Clifford Z. Bryan, US Army Air Force, was assigned to the 603rd Bomber Squadron, 398th Bomber Group Heavy flying B-17’s out of Nuthampstead England.
+Second Lieutenant Clifford Zirkle Bryan, US Army Air Force, was assigned to the 603rd Bomber Squadron, 398th Bomber Group Heavy flying B-17’s out of Nuthampstead England.
 He was killed in action on 13 July 1944 and is interred at A,29,9, Ardennes American Cemetery, Neupré, Belgium.

 Aircraft B-17G with serial number 42-97348 was on an operational mission to Munich, Germany.
 The aircraft crashed at Vlesenbeek, about 12 km southwest of Brussels.